GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 She was an ardent, lifelong Zionist.
 As a girl in the 1940s, she hitchhiked from California to New Jersey to participate in a model kibbutz program.

-While in New Jersey, she met and married her husband.
+While in New Jersey, she met and marriage her husband.
 After several years in Baltimore, the couple went to Israel, where they lived for six years in kibbutz Ein Dor with their young son.

 After the birth of their daughter, the family returned to the United States, and her husband began graduate studies at UC Davis.